 - How does Photon determine which dimensions to serve?

 We remove the width and height arguments to prevent your images from skewing when the resized image doesn’t have the same dimensions as the original.
 This is particularly important when you switch from one theme to another, and the new theme is narrower than the previous theme.
 One of the benefits of Photon is that it will automatically resize your images so they don’t exceed the width supported by your theme.
-This means, though, that we don’t know what the new dimensions are.

 - No cache invalidations – currently the images are cached “forever”.
 If you want to “refresh” an image you will need to change the name of the image.
 Adding random query arguments, commonly known as cachebusters, will not work.